Jro82886/always-bent/PRIVACY_STATEMENT.md

 ---

-*This is a tool BY fishermen, FOR fishermen.
-We protect our own.*
+*This is a paid members-only tool BY fishermen, FOR fishermen.
+We trust and protect our own.*